abharthuwar1/Form-validator/README.md

 # Form-validator
-A client side form validation
+A client side form validation using HTML,CSS and Javascript.